-There are no major changes planned in 2024 that could require Commission approval.
+There are no major changes planned in 2025 that could require Commission approval.

 BRR will continue to look at ways to continually improve the operation to make the site operate more efficiently, while minimizing risk to employees, the public and the environment.
-Safety performance in 2023 and planned safety initiatives for 2024 were discussed earlier in Section 2.3.2.
-Minor changes, including any identified in the previous sections of this report, will continue to be made in 2024 to help improve the operation.
+Safety performance in 2024 and planned safety initiatives for 2025 were discussed earlier in Section 2.3.2.
+Minor changes, including any identified in the previous sections of this report, will continue to be made in 2025 to help improve the operation.

-BRR is not planning any other changes in 2024 that will impact the equipment, procedures, production capacity, organization and licensing documents of the facility.
+BRR is not currently planning any other changes in 2025 that will impact the equipment, procedures, production capacity, organization and licensing documents of the facility.
+If changes are to be planned, the proper method of notification and communication will be completed within regulations and principles, designed to meet and or exceed requirements.